datacamp-content-public/courses-machine-learning-using-sklearn/chapter1.md

   - 2
 ```

 This is an example exercise.
+Modified for testing

 `@instructions`